CalgoDex/Blackjack-Game-/README.md

 # Blackjack-Game-

-I approached this assignment from the micro level to the macro level The card class was the easiest to implement and was straight forward.
+I approached this project from the micro level to the macro level The card class was the easiest to implement and was straight forward.
 The deck class simply created every unique instance of my card class and then put them into an array.
 None of the methods in the deck class were especially